TDD-Katas/roman-numerals/v2_only_unit_tests/README.md

 **Benefits:**
 * It is easy to get up to speed
 * Most of the resulting unit tests are focused on behaviour and are easy to maintain
-* The emerged code feels more like object oriented
+* The emerged code is clean and object oriented

 **Downsides:**
 * As a bottom-up approach, you can miss scope by over-engineering the units